 They grace forest and canyon and sunny woodland glades

 They rise and fall.

 even the light might bruise them.

 Are they loathe to test their wings

 because they might fail?

-What made that one think she’d falter?
+What made her think she’d falter?

 Who told her to stay low?